DBus

 Use cases

-For example, when you connect to a new WiFi network, the Network Manager daemon needs to notify the user about it.
-This is done via DBus.
-The network manager sends if the connection was successful or not to the DBus daemon and the DBus daemon then forwards the message to the Desktop application which then shows the notification to the user.
+For example, you connect to a new WiFi network.
+The Network Manager daemon must tell the user.
+It uses DBus for this.
+The network manager sends the result to the DBus daemon.
+The daemon forwards it to the Desktop app.
+The app then shows the notification.

 Types of DBus